- How to propagate Monstera

 How to propagate lavender

-The easiest ways to propagate lavender is with cuttings, preferably taken after flowering while giving your existing plant a light trim.
-They will take at least a year to be ready to plant out, but this is perfect timing to replace your old plants.
+The easiest way to propagate lavender is with cuttings, preferably taken after flowering while giving your existing plant a light trim.
+They will take at least a year to be ready to plant out, but this is the perfect timing to replace your old plants.